Sunny with a High Near 90

 Today

 Sunny, with a high near 90.
-Breezy, with a light and variable wind becoming west 12 to 17 mph in the morning.
-Winds could gust as high as 26 mph.
+Breezy, with a west wind 8 to 13 mph increasing to 15 to 20 mph in the afternoon.
+Winds could gust as high as 28 mph.

 Tonight

 Mostly clear, with a low around 53.
-Breezy, with a west wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 24 mph.
+Breezy, with a west wind 11 to 16 mph becoming light and variable after midnight.
+Winds could gust as high as 23 mph.

+Mostly sunny, with a high near 85.
+Calm wind becoming west 5 to 9 mph in the afternoon.

+Partly cloudy, with a low around 50.
+West wind 7 to 10 mph becoming northeast in the evening.

 Wednesday